thoughtworksarts/thoughtworksarts.github.io/app/_posts/2017-09-26-heather-chelsea-show-fridman.markdown

 On September 5th, a panel was convened at Fridman Gallery with Heather Dewey-Hagborg, and curators and critics Nora Khan and Christiane Paul to discuss the rise of, and implications of genetic analysis and identity.

 {% include image.html file='directors.jpg'
-   caption='Residency Directors Andy McWilliams and Ellen Pearlman with Heather and the illustration by Shoili Kanungo, <em>Suppressed Images</em>' %}
+   caption='Residency Directors Andy McWilliams and Ellen Pearlman with Heather and the illustration by Shoili Kanungo, _Suppressed Images_' %}

 The panel led to interesting and engaging discussions, which will continue well beyond the show.
 Heather continues to pursue new work along the themes of genetic analysis and identity.